Within the first few months of 2020, life changed for everyone.

 They are committed to making a difference through quality remote education…for free!

 Sanjay has been doing debate since 8th grade and has competed in dozens of elimination rounds at numerous prestigious tournaments.
-He is the treasurer of Foothill High School Speech and Debate and is passionate about STEM related activities.
+He is the VP of Foothill High School Speech and Debate and is passionate about STEM related activities.

 Monish has been doing varsity public forum debate since 9th grade with strong public speaking skills accompanying his flexibility in many stem-related activities.
 He is also the Vice-President of Foothill High School Chess Club.